RootKit-Org/Computer-Science-Certification-Roadmap/README.md

 [Git Fundamentals](https://github.com/RootKit-Org/Git-Fundamentals)\
 [Databases](https://github.com/RootKit-Org/Databases)

+### Exam Prerequisites
+* Two [tier one language](https://rootkit.education/certifications/) certificates from RootKit or equivalent knowledge in two programming languages of your choice.
+* An internet connection.
+* A Desktop/Laptop or equivalent device.
+* An understanding of everything in the General Cyber requirements sheet.

 ### Open Source Education
 We are a non-profit with a goal of making the computer science realm accessible to as many people as possible.
 This is not a joke!
-If you learn everything here, two [tier one languages](https://rootkit.education/certifications/), and get the GenCyber Certificate you **DO NOT** have to go to college!
+If you learn everything here, and get the GenCyber Certificate you **DO NOT** have to go to college!

 ### Resources